Skip to main content

 I firmly believe in the merits of active management.
 I think it is important to build concentrated portfolios with a high active share and some diversification of risk as a means of delivering longer-term outperformance for our clients.
 Clients expect us to back our convictions and are not paying us to hold high levels of cash.
 And by diversified risks, I think it is important to spread risks across different sector and regions we favour, while also implementing our thematic views.
 I think successful active investing is about taking the right amount of active risk, especially in today’s skewed markets where there is a concentration in a small number of megacaps.

 For some investors, their starting point in global equities might be a low-cost tracker on something like the MSCI World Index, which might do a basic job for them when markets are going up.
 But, as we all know, markets do not behave the way we want them to, and I believe that active management delivers for investors during the ebbs and flows of markets over the long term.
 After all, we must not overlook the mathematical realities of investment performance over time.
 Consider this - from both a volatility and capital accumulation standpoint, it is more advantageous to outperform in a declining market than in a rising one.
 Consider the simple mathematical fact that a 50% loss requires a 100% gain to recover.
 This principle underscores the value of active management, especially in a falling market.
-For instance, if the market drops by 30% and an active strategy only captures half (or 15% of the fund’s value) of that decline, it is a more favourable outcome for long-term capital growth compared to capturing an equivalent 15% gain in a rising market.
+For instance, if the market drops by 30% and an active strategy only captures half (or 15% of the portfolio's value) of that decline, it is a more favourable outcome for long-term capital growth compared to capturing an equivalent 15% gain in a rising market.
 The mathematics of recovery are more favourable in the former scenario.
 This is a fundamental truth of investing.
 I believe that active management can deliver more attractive results for investors over the long term.

 Benchmarking and portfolio construction